Best Time To Visit Northern Ireland: From Giants to Coastlines

 Things To Do in Northern Ireland in Summer

-- Visit the Dark Hedges: Made famous by the HBO hit series Game of Thrones, the Dark Hedges is a must-see.
+Made famous by the HBO hit series Game of Thrones, the Dark Hedges is a must-see.
 The beech trees form a stunning natural tunnel that’s especially beautiful in the summer light.
-This Dark Hedges tour is perfect for photography and adding a touch of fantasy to your Northern Ireland adventure.
+This Belfast tour that stops by the Dark Hedges is perfect for photography and adding a touch of fantasy to your Northern Ireland adventure.

 In autumn, the parks and woodlands turn into a portrait of orange and red, making it one of the best times to visit Northern Ireland.
 Everywhere you turn, there’s a stunning backdrop for all your adventures.